delta-dot-network/docs/docs/learn/proof-lifecycle.md

 ---
-title: Laws and Proofs
-description: Global and Local laws, and how they affect consensus
-sidebar_label: 'Laws and Proofs'
-sidebar_position: 5
+title: Proof Lifecycle
 ---

-# Laws and Proving on the delta Network
+# Proving and Verification

 :::info
 Coming soon: Declaring and enforcing **Token Laws**
 :::

 ## Overview

-"Laws" on delta describe the rules and logic limiting user transactions.
+"Laws" on delta describe the rules and logic limiting user-level transactions.
 There are three categories of laws on delta:

 **1. Global Laws**
 - Applied to every transaction on every domain